globusonline/provision/doc/instance_operations.rst

 At this point in the documentation, you should have :ref:`installed Globus Provision <chap_install>` and :ref:`gotten an Amazon AWS account <chap_ec2>`.
-If you didn't work through the :ref:`quickstart guide <chap_quickstart>`, this might be a good moment to revisit it, and work through a simple example.
-If you've already read the quickstart guide, this chapter will show you a more complex example, so it should still be worthwhile to read the whole thing.
+If you didn't work through the :ref:`Quickstart Guide <chap_quickstart>`, this might be a good moment to revisit it, and work through a simple example.
+If you've already read the Quickstart Guide, this chapter will show you a more complex example, so it should still be worthwhile to read the whole thing.

 Defining a topology
 ===================

-As we saw in the :ref:`chap_intro` chapter, Globus Provision allows us to deploy fully-configured Globus systems, which we refer to as *topologies*.
+As we saw in the :ref:`chap_intro` chapter, Globus Provision allows you to deploy fully-configured Globus systems, which we refer to as *topologies*.
 More specifically, the topology is the specification of what we want to deploy (a GridFTP server, a specific set of users, a Condor cluster, etc.).
 When we deploy it, and it is running on actual